tq-systems/meta-tq/doc/README.TQMa8MxML.md

 * Mikrobus Modul RTC5 on ecspi1 don't answer
 * Bootstream for QSPI on FlexSPI: not buildable out of the box.
 U-Boot SPL needs different linker settings for SD / e-MMC and FlexSPI.
 Current recipes for boot stream generation can only use a single U-Boot config.
-Set `UBOOT_CONFIG` to `fspi` to build FlexSPI boot stream
+See further notes under Bootable QSPI NOR
 * MBa8Mx REV.020x needs modification for correct I2C address of port expander

 ## Build Artifacts